The top web performance killers and how to prevent them

 2. Unminified CSS and JavaScript

-Minification will reduce the size of a CSS or JavaScript file and remove all unnecessary characters from code while maintaining its functionality.
+Minification is an incredibly popular optimization technique and works to reduce the size of a CSS or JavaScript file and remove all unnecessary characters from code while maintaining its functionality.

 Minifying CSS and JavaScript: